grrrwaaa/courses/datt4950/labs.md

 field.update(v, x, y);
 ```

 The field2D type also includes a diffusion method, which can be used to smoothly distribute values over time.
-It requires a second (previous) copy of the field to diffuse from:
+It requires a second (previous) copy of the field to diffuse from.
+This method more than just a general blur -- it very accurately preserves mass before and after.
+So, for example, taking the ```.sum()``` of the input and output fields results in almost exactly the same quantity.

 ```javascript
 // field_previous is another field2D of equal dimensions